A Timeless Guide To The Ballet Trend

 Trends predicting and the trendsetting that follows are based on tracing scheduled events that will put in the epicenter places, people and subjects of interest that are bound to trigger the common view.
 If you manage to create fashion or related tangible or non-tangible merchandise around the same idea, you gain popularity as you are actually using the need of the collective mind to identify themselves as part of that major place/person/subject of interest.

 The ballet trend rose to stardom last winter, thanks to “Black Swan” and the following exhibition on Dhiagilev and the Ballets Russes.
-Despite the trend being already almost a year old, I believe it hasn’t been worn out and it will never will, as it is will come and go in fashion every now and then a “Billy Elliott”, “Save the last dance” or “Black Swan” becomes talk of the town.
+Despite the trend being already almost a year old, I believe it hasn’t been worn out and it will never will, as it is will come and go in fashion every now and then whenever a new “Billy Elliott”, “Save the last dance” or “Black Swan” becomes the talk of the town again.

 The ballet trend in dresses.
 From left to right; Vanessa Bruno ATHE, American Vintage, Dolce & Gabbana, Acne.